dcwalker/mail_manager/readme.md

 `delete_messages` _(optional)_ -- there are some messages I want deleted right away so they don't clutter my search results when searching in Mail.app.
 Messages that match the rules in `delete_messages` are marked deleted when the script runs.

 `expunge_mailboxes` _(optional)_ -- Mail.app is lazy about when it actually calls expunge on a folder.
 [Status Board](http://panic.com/statusboard/) has a bug where it includes messages marked deleted in its counts of folders.
 This option is to work around that.

+`days_until_reminder` _(optional)_ -- If a message is still in the "OmniFocus tasks" folder after this many days then send the message again, as a reminder.

 `smtp` -- The script needs your SMTP credentials so that it can send your tasks to you.